Red Star Over China: Overview

 When Snow wrote, there were no reliable reports reaching the West about what was going on in the communist-controlled areas.
 Other writers, such as Agnes Smedley, had written in some detail about the Chinese Communists before the Long March, but none of these writers had ever visited them or even conducted first hand interviews with them.
 Snow's status as an international journalist not previously identified with the communist movement gave his reports the stamp of authenticity.
 The glowing pictures of life in the communist areas contrasted with the gloom and corruption of the Kuomintang government.
-Many Chinese learned about Mao and the communist movement from the almost immediate translations of Mao's autobiography, and readers in North America and Europe, especially those with liberal views, were heartened to learn of a movement which they interpreted as being anti-fascist and progressive.
-Snow reported the new Second United Front which Mao said would leave violent class struggle behind.
+Many Chinese learned about Mao and the communist movement from the almost immediate translations of Mao's biography, and readers in North America and Europe, especially those with liberal views, were heartened to learn of a movement which they interpreted as being anti-fascist and progressive.

-Snow made it clear that Mao's ultimate aim was control of China.
-Only by taking Snow's thoughts out of context, concluded one scholar, was it possible for Harold Isaacs to claim that Red Star Over China was the origin of the myth that the Chinese Communists were "agrarian reformers."

 Snow's Preface to the revised edition in 1968 describes the book's original context:

 The Western powers, in self-interest, were hoping for a miracle in China.
 They dreamed of a new birth of nationalism that would keep Japan so bogged down that she would never be able to turn upon the Western colonies—her true objective.
 Red Star Over China tended to show that the Chinese Communists could indeed provide that nationalist leadership needed for effective anti-Japanese resistance.
-How dramatically the United States' policy-making attitudes have altered since then [...]
+How dramatically the United States' policy-making attitudes have altered since then ...

 It provided not only for non-Chinese readers, but also for the entire Chinese people—including all but the Communist leaders themselves—the first authentic account of the Chinese Communist Party and the first connected story of their long struggle to carry through the most thoroughgoing social revolution in China's three millenniums of history.
-Many editions were published in China ...
+Many editions were published in China ...When it was published in China, it became viewed as a milestone because it was the first Western journalism account of the CCP and the Chinese Red Army.
+Taking inspiration from the book, thousands of young people joined the CCP's efforts, including many who went to Yan'an.
+Japanese occupying forces sought to carry out censorship of the book, including engaging in torture in an effort to find the book's Chinese publisher.
+Red Star over China and Snow's other works were banned in areas of China controlled by the Chinese Nationalists.